YuSugihara/QTL-seq/README.md

         -s 100
 ```

-#### Use QTL-plot for VCF which was made by yourself
+#### Using QTL-plot for VCF which was made by yourself
 In this case, please make sure that:
 1. Your VCF include AD format.
 2. Your VCF include three columns of parent, bulk1 and bulk2 in this order.

-If you got a error, please try to run QTL-seq from FASTQ or BAM before asking in issues.
+If you got an error, please try to run QTL-seq from FASTQ or BAM before asking in issues.

 ## Outputs
 Inside of `OUT_DIR` is like below.